QuanPie/CHIMEI_MUSEUM_TicketCheck_bot/README.md

 # CHIMEI_MUSEUM_TicketCheck_bot
 Check is there any ticket soldable, if true, send a message to user by telegram bot.
 ## Install
-1. clone repo: `git clone https://github.com/QuanPie/CHIMEI_MUSEUM_TicketCheck_bot.git`
+1. Clone repo: `git clone https://github.com/QuanPie/CHIMEI_MUSEUM_TicketCheck_bot.git`.
-2. install Python 3.9.6
+2. Install Python 3.9.6 .
-3. run `pip install -r requirements.txt` to install package
+3. Run `pip install -r requirements.txt` to install package.
 ## Motivation
 - I'm very upset that I didn't buy the early bird ticket, so I want to bet that someone will give up or refund the ticket.
 - Refreshing and judging is too tiring, so I wrote a bot to help me.
 ## Setup
-1. build a file named 'config.py' in root of the repo
+1. Build a file named 'config.py' in root of the repo.
-2. open 'config.py' and paste the content below
+2. Open 'config.py' and paste the content below.
     ```
     # config.py
     # store chat_IDs, bot_token